trisacrypto/trisa/docs/content/gds/members.en.md

 ### `SummaryRequest`

-A `SummaryRequest` allows the caller to specify a VASP member to retrieve details for from the Global Directory Service (GDS).
-If desired, the caller can indicate a start date to return a count of how many new members there are in a certain time frame.
-The caller can also include a VASP ID to return details about that VASP's record in the summary.
+A `SummaryRequest` allows the caller to request VASP summary information from the Global Directory Service (GDS).
+If desired, the caller can indicate a start date to return a count of how many new members have been added since a previous query.
+The caller can also include a VASP ID to return that VASP's record in the summary.

 ```proto
 message SummaryRequest {